 The civil and administrative false claims statutes are being applied in an increasingly broader range of circumstances.
-For example, government authorities often argue that claiming reimbursement for services that fail to meet applicable quality standards may, under certain circumstances, violate these statutes.
+For example, government authorities have asserted that claiming reimbursement for services that fail to meet applicable quality standards may, under certain circumstances, violate these statutes.
 Government authorities also often take the position, now with support from recent amendments to the FCA, that claims for services that were induced by kickbacks, Stark Law violations or other illicit marketing schemes are fraudulent and, therefore, violate the false claims statutes.
+Many of the laws and regulations referenced above can be used in conjunction with each other.

 If we or our affiliated professional contractors were excluded from any government-sponsored healthcare programs, not only would we be prohibited from submitting claims for reimbursement under such programs, but we also would be unable to contract with other healthcare providers, such as hospitals, to provide services to them.
+It could also adversely affect our or our affiliated professional contractors' ability to contract with, or to obtain payment from, non-governmental payors.